Join the Student Services and Financial Aid team in our remote office using Zoom at: https://umuc.zoom.us/j/840013102

 Effective 1 August 2011, in addition to the housing allowance being based on your percentage of eligibility, it is also prorated based on your "rate of pursuit."
 As of 1 October 2011, students enrolled only in online courses will be eligible for a monthly housing allowance equal to one-half the national average of the Basic Allowance for Housing for an E-5 with dependents.
 The payment will also be prorated based on your percentage of eligibility and your "rate of pursuit."

 The VA calculates rate of pursuit by dividing the number of credit hours being pursued by the number of credit hours considered full-time.
-The chart below will help you determine your rate of pursuit at UMGC:

 You can find your percentage of eligibility on your Certificate of Eligibility (CoE) or by signing into your e-benefits page.